 If you have preferred other commenting platforms because of the performance issue of default WordPress comments, things might be improving now.

-Comments’ performance is improved by only querying required number of comments and splitting the queries.
+Comments’ performance is improved by only querying the required number of comments and splitting the queries.
 You can check out the discussion on ticket #8071 for further information.

 You can follow all other latest updates with WordPress 4.4 tagged posts on the Make WordPress Core blog.